99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 throttled. solution to ensure the writes are more evenly distributed in this scenario is to add a random
 number suffix to the partition key values.
 distribute partition keys, if RCU issue use DynamoDB Accelerator DAX

+Limit parameter:
+To control the amount of data returned per request, Limit parameter.
+Helps prevent situations where one
+worker consumes all of the provisioned throughput, at the expense of all other workers.

 Basic Operations:
 - Writing Data: